Heinz Walkerling

 U-91 28 Jan 1942 19 Apr 1943 3 patrols (156 days)

-He went through U-boat training from Oct 1940 to March 1941.
-In March he became the First Watch Officer (1WO) on the U-431 (Kptlt.
-Wilhelm Dommes).
-With this boat he served on two war patrols, 63 days at sea, during which they sank one small ship.
+He received U-boat training from Oct 1940 to March 1941.
+He then served as First Watch Officer (1WO) under Kptlt.
+Wilhelm Dommes on U-431.
+He went on two patrols, 63 days at sea, during which one small ship was sunk.

-From Nov to Dec 1941 Walkerling went through U-boat Commander training with the 24th Flotilla and then his U-boat familiarization (Baubelehrung) until Jan 1942 (Busch & Röll, 1999).
+From Nov to Dec 1941 Walkerling went through U-boat Commander training with the 24th (Training) Flotilla and U-boat familiarization (Baubelehrung) until Jan 1942 (Busch & Röll, 1999).

-On 28 Jan 1942 Kptlt.
-Heinz Walkerling commissioned the brand new type VIIC boat U-91 at Lübeck, Germany.
-He then began his training in the Baltic (Busch & Röll, 1999).
+On 28 Jan 1942 Kptlt Walkerling commissioned the brand new type VIIC U-91 at Lübeck, and conducted working up exercises in the Baltic (Busch & Röll, 1999).

-After two more patrols with the U-91 Heinz Walkerling left the boat having sunk 5 ships for over 27,000 tons and spending 156 days at sea.
+After two more patrols Heinz Walkerling left U-91, having sunk five ships totalling 27,000 tons and spending 156 days at sea.
 From April 1943 to Sept 1944 he served with the 9th, 24th and 19th U-boat Flotillas.
-He served with the Torpedo School at Mürwik from Sept 1944 until the end of the war (Busch & Röll, 1999).
+He was then posted to the Torpedo School at Mürwik from Sept 1944 until the end of the war (Busch & Röll, 1999).

 Kptlt.
-Heinz Walkerling died on 16 Sep 2001 according to his son.
+Heinz Walkerling died on 16 Sep 2001 (information supplied by his son).

 Sources